 To learn more about Research Poster Templates please visit: Research Poster Templates

-Children's National has designed an Investigator and Study Team toolkit to guide Children's National research teams through various administrative and regulatory policies and procedures related to the submission, review, and approval of clinical trial research.
+Children's National Hospital has designed an Investigator and Study Team toolkit to guide Children's National research teams through various administrative and regulatory policies and procedures related to the submission, review, and approval of clinical trial research.
 The goal of this toolkit is to assist with navigating the review and approval process as quickly and efficiently as possible.

 Additionally, the CTSI-CN has also developed an addendum toolkit that includes additional regulatory resources.